-AirTreks cannot book plane tickets into or out of Lhasa—you have to arrange them through a travel agency that specializes in tours to Tibet.
-Because the Chinese government restricts travel to Tibet, they only allow certain government-approved agencies to arrange travel to that region.
+At the time of publication, AirTreks cannot book plane tickets into or out of Lhasa—you have to arrange them through a travel agency that specializes in tours to Tibet.
+Because the Chinese government restricts travel to Tibet, they only allow certain government-approved agencies to arrange travel to that region, and unfortunately, we’re not one of them.
 A tourist permit for Tibet MUST be arranged in conjunction with a tour.

 Visas to China can be obtained most easily in the USA, but also in other countries.
-(At one point it was easy to get visas for China in Hong Kong but this is no longer true.)
+(It used to be easy to get visas for China in Hong Kong but this is no longer true.)
 Please consult your visa provider for more info on Chinese visas.

 Tibet permits are issued only in conjunction with prepaid tour arrangements for the duration of your stay in Tibet, NOT for independent travelers.

 The Chinese Embassy in Kathmandu will not allow independent travel into Tibet.
-The Embassy has passed a regulation stating that for a tourist to obtain a visa and Tibet permit you must be part of a group tour with a minimum of 5 people.
+The Embassy has passed a regulation stating that for a tourist to obtain a visa and Tibet permit you must be part of a group tour.
 The tour as a whole in Tibet will be done in a group; that means there may be other people also joining the tour.

-Tourists, even if they have a valid China visa and Tibet permit, are not allowed to travel overland in or out of Tibet except by air (from Chengdu year-round, or seasonally from Beijing or Kathmandu) or by road from and to Nepal only with authorized tour companies, not by public bus.
-You can also travel by train from Beijing to Lhasa via the Qinghai-Tibet railway (incidentally, the world’s highest railway completed in July 2006.
+Tourists, even if they have a valid China visa and Tibet permit, are not allowed to travel overland in or out of Tibet except by air (from Chengdu year-round, or seasonally from Beijing, Xi’an, Guanghzou, or Kathmandu) or by road from and to Nepal only with authorized tour companies, not by public bus.
+You can also travel by train from Beijing to Lhasa via the Qinghai-Tibet railway (incidentally, the world’s highest railway).
 The train pumps oxygen inside compartments to help passengers deal with the high elevation!).

-Flights between Kathmandu and Lhasa generally operate only seasonally (not in the winter), and are prone to cancellations and schedule changes, depending on weather and political conditions in both Nepal and Tibet.
-Tickets for these flights can only be purchased in Kathmandu or Lhasa (or through a tour operator with a local representative in Kathmandu or Lhasa, through whom you are also booking your Tibet tour).
+Flights between mainland China and Lhasa generally operate only seasonally (not in the winter), and are prone to cancellations and schedule changes, depending on weather and political conditions in both Nepal and Tibet.
+Tickets for these flights can be purchased in Kathmandu or Lhasa (or online or over the phone through a tour operator with a local representative in Kathmandu or Lhasa, through whom you are also booking your Tibet tour).
 You must have your China visa and Tibet permit before you can make reservations on these flights.

 The road between Lhasa and Kathmandu, the “Friendship Highway”, is generally passable year-round by four-wheel-drive vehicles, but is subject to landslides and washouts, especially during the summer monsoon rains.
 Travelers on overland jeep tours should be prepared for delays of up to several days due to road closures.
 You may have to walk and carry your belongings across washed-out sections of road.